Corn & Herb Risotto Cakes with Shrimp Curry

 - ½ cup fresh corn kernels

-- 1 cup finely grated asiago cheese
+- 1 cup finely grated asiago cheese (such as Sartori's asiago)

 - ¼ cup finely chopped fresh parsley